duomotomo/qradar-2-thehive-alert/README.md

 //TODO add more information about parameters

-# How this script differs Pierre BARLET (https://github.com/pierrebarlet/qradar2thehive) work?
+# How this script differs from Pierre BARLET (https://github.com/pierrebarlet/qradar2thehive) work?
 qradar2thehive script creates Cases with static task list while our script creates Alerts that you could turn to Cases with any templates you want.